oduameh/Hyper-docs/Quick start guide.md

 :::

+Code examples

-Code examples 6\.
-Once the Holder receives a credential from the Cloud agent, it needs to store the credential somewhere:
+Once the holder receives a credential from the Cloud agent, it needs to store the credential:

 ```ts
 props.agent.addListener(ListenerKey.MESSAGE,async (newMessages:SDK.Domain.Message[]) => {